CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Projects/1_libft/README.md

-# Introduction
+*This project has been created as part of the 42 curriculum by hnah.*

 ---

-### This project has been created as part of the 42 curriculum by hnah.

----

 # Description

----

 - This is the first "baby project" in 42 Core Curriculum, after students pass the Piscine entry bootcamp/ exam.